emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 In Neuron, a "tag" represents a specific data point within a device, enabling data extraction or injection.
 "Group" is a collection of user-interest tags that facilitate data exchange between nodes.
 After adding the south devices, you can start to add tags and groups to start the data acquisation.

 ::: tip
 Neuron supports the batch configuration of groups and data tag points through Excel files.
-For details, see [Batch Tag Configuration](../import-export/import-export.md).
+For details, see [Batch Group/Tag Configuration](../import-export/import-export.md).
 :::

 ### Create A Group